iwirsing/Module-19-PWA-Text-Editor/README.md

 1. Type in text and wait some time before refreshing.
 2. Refresh and the text should be reloaded.
 3. Inspect the localStorage and IndexedDb.
-4. Install the app and test it.
+4. Install the app and test it (repeat 1 and 2).
-5. Disconnect app from network and test it.
+5. Disconnect app from network and test its offline mode.

 ## Questions?